ly3xqhl8g9/misthinkingslog/README.md

     Misthinkingslog
 </h1>

-Keep track of the errors of reason that appear during the development of a project.
+Keep track of the errors of reason or mistaken paths that appear during the development of a project.